ohsu-comp-bio/euler/docs/acc-notes-jan-2017.md

 What follows is an expansion of an ACC-internal document I wrote a couple months ago.
 It's not as polished as I'd like, but I think you'll get the gist of the major issues I think need to be addressed.
 Some will impact budget, others our workflows.
-Very are insignificant enough to be ignored and a couple may lead us to a complete re-installation of our infrastructure.
+Very few are insignificant enough to be ignored and a couple may lead us to a complete re-installation of our infrastructure.